4 minute read

 Begin always with the end in mind

-• The outcome is more important then the steps to get there.
+• The outcome is more important than the steps to get there.
 You may compromise first to achieve more outstanding results.

 • Win people over to your way of thinking.
 Let the other person make a great deal of the talking, even feel that your idea is theirs.